-4.1.8 Announcement, Agenda, and Preparatory Documents
+4.1.7 Announcement, Agenda, and Preparatory Documents

 The board meeting schedule is set on a six month basis and approved by the Board.
 All new board members will receive the Board schedule when they join the Board.
-The board meeting schedule is announced to the Association on www.InsideOCB.com and an invite is e-mailed to the Association and the Executive (unless it's a telephone or video conference or a closed meeting).
+The board meeting schedule is announced to the Association and an invite is e-mailed to the Association and the Executive (unless it's an online or a closed meeting.)

-The agenda and background materials for each meeting are uploaded on the dedicated Board space on www.InsideOCB.com on the Friday a week ahead of the meeting.
+The agenda and background materials for each meeting are uploaded on the dedicated Board space on Teams on the Friday a week ahead of the meeting.
 The agenda is set by the President, in collaboration with the General Director, and prepared and sent out by the Board and Executive Support.
 The agenda should contain information on what topics are to be discussed and which decisions need to be taken.
 Moreover, the agenda should list the documents that the board members should have gone through prior to the meeting.
 The Board and Executive Support makes sure all preparatory documents are shared with the Board in due time before the meeting.

-4.1.9 Minutes
+4.1.8 Minutes